SOLUTIONS

 Mixing and matching font sizes, or using italics and bold fonts, will give your menu some extra depth.
 Don’t go overboard with this, though — you want to interest your readers, not leave them confused about your brand identity!

-Make your restaurant menu board display dynamic
+Make your restaurant TV menu board display dynamic

 The utility benefits of TV menu displays over traditional menus are endless.
 One feature that’s absolutely worth taking advantage of is the ability to display dynamic content for your customers.